PradeepLoganathan/pradeepl-blog/content/blog/https-in-asp-net-core/index.md

 Adding HSTS

 In the above code we are specifying HSTS preload to be set to true.
 [HSTS preloading](https://www.chromium.org/hsts) is a function built into the browser whereby a global list of hosts enforces the use of HTTPS ONLY on their site.
 The domains are hard coded into the browser, which avoids the initial insecure request and ensures that only HTTPS is used.
 Another crucial point that trips up a lot of folks is that the HSTS header is not set even if you specify the use of HSTS middleware for localhost and the loopback address for IPV6 and IPV4.
 This is because the ExcludeHosts parameter by default excludes these addresses.

+> Note: HSTS is a browser only feature.
+This is not supported by API's.
+API clients such as HttpClient and HttpClientHandler do not support HSTS.
+I have seen API setup code using HSTS and it really does not work.

 In summary .NET core provides a lot of ways to configure https for web applications with Kestrel as an edge server or through SSL offloading/TLS termination.
 It also provides for options to configure the same through code or through configuration or using a docker compose file.